Ciao Malz — Safe Then Sorry EP

-CIAO MALZ sounds confident, clever and casual on her new EP Safe Then Sorry.
-Her honest and charismatic indie sound has charm for days.
+CIAO MALZ sounds loose and casual on her new EP Safe Then Sorry.
+The songs are charismatic, funny and charmingly nerdy.

 I put CIAO MALZ‘s “Two Feet Tall” on last week’s king-sized playlist.
 It’s a perfect bit of indie pop.
 It feels spontaneous and raw, with wobbly guitar, catchy melody and charm for days: